 Tuition for the MSA degree covers 30 credit hours of required course work spread over three semesters (summer, fall and spring with credits distributed 6-12-12).
 Required textbooks, software and other study materials are included in the cost of tuition.
 However, living expenses (such as food and housing) are not included.
 Mandatory health insurance is also separate and not included in the required fees.

 Tuition and fees are set each year with the approval of the North Carolina Legislature.
 The rates are typically posted in late spring and should provide incoming students with a close estimate of what the cost will be for the coming year (current estimates are provided in the table below).
-Legal residents of North Carolina are partially subsidized by the State of North Carolina and therefore pay a reduced rate.
+Legal residents are partially subsidized by the State of North Carolina and therefore pay a reduced tuition rate.

 In 2010, the university approved a tuition premium to normalize the cost of the MSA with other 30-credit degrees on campus.
 In 2011 and 2012, the tuition premium was further extended to help cover the cost of leasing the Institute’s facilities.
-Because of the unique cohort structure of the program, the Institute operates out of dedicated facilities that are reserved for the exclusive use of MSA students.
+Because of the unique cohort structure of the program, the Institute operates out of dedicated facilities reserved for the exclusive use of MSA students.